wp-xyz/datalogger/README.md

 # datalogger

-DataLogger is a small application which reads measured values from a digital multimeter and plots them as a function of time.
+_Data Logger_ is a small application which reads measured values from a digital multimeter and plots them as a function of time.

 ![Screenshot](screenshots/datalogger-main.png)